 When your favorite social media site goes down, you’re inclined to think something horrible has happened: an earthquake or other catastrophes of biblical proportions.
 However, these outages are more commonly the result of simple, human error.
 You’ve probably heard the joke about the janitor who unplugged a server so he could vacuum and shut down half the Internet.
 Well, it’s not a joke, and silly mistakes like this happen often and to companies of all sizes.

-You may remember last year when a few fortune 500 companies were knocked offline because their DNS provider accidently deleted a record for one of their own name servers.
+You may remember last year when a few fortune 500 companies were knocked offline because their DNS provider accidentally deleted a record for one of their own name servers.
 These mistakes trouble the best of us, so it’s important to take the time to learn from them.

 Small businesses lie in the most vulnerable position, because many think they don’t have to worry.
 They think they aren’t big enough targets, or maybe don’t realize how much they depend on the Internet to thrive.
 However, these organizations tend to be the targets that suffer the most, and sometimes shut down completely due to outages.